GPflow/GPflow/contributing.md

 ### Naming conventions

 Variable names: scalars and vectors start lowercase, but following the notation used in Gaussian process papers, all matrices are denoted with upper case.
-For example, `lengthscales` denotes a vector, whereas `Xnew` denotes a matrix.
+For example, `lengthscales` denotes a vector (i.e., rank 1, for example a tensor with shape [D]), whereas `Xnew` denotes a matrix (i.e., rank 2, for example a tensor with shape [N, D]; note that a [N, 1] tensor is a matrix, not a vector).

 ### Formatting